baldwinj30/ComputerChess/README.md

 * r - rook
 * q - queen

-The game currently ends after 50 turns, or after a stalemate whichever occurs first.
-In the case of a stalemate, text will print out indicating which color couldn't legally move, causing the stalemate.
+The game currently ends after 50 turns, or after a stalemate or checkmate whichever occurs first.
+In the case of a stalemate or checkmate, text will print out indicating which color couldn't legally move.

 Further, the program currently prints out a copy of the game in PGN format at completion.
 Not all of the output is necessarily valid, but you can copy and paste it to https://chesstempo.com/pgn-viewer/ to check where the invalid